Our Sapa Vietnam Trekking and NW Mountain Tour

 The Drive Back to Sapa

-While waiting for our ride we were approached by a German couple who were trying to break away from their Sapa Vietnam tours group.
-We had encountered them on the trail the day before so we were already acquainted.
+While waiting for our ride we were approached by a German couple who were trying to break away from their tour group.
+We had encountered them on the trail the day before so we were already acquainted (my girlfriend spoke German).
 We agreed to let them ride with us back to Sapa.
 I was very sympathetic because they had explained that there was an Australian in their group who babbled senselessly all the time.

 After arriving in Sapa we were met by a representative from our Sapa Vietnam tours company who scheduled our ride to the train station that evening.

 We would be returning to Hanoi by train to spend the night there.
 Afterwards we were going to sail to Ha Long bay.
-The train ride to Hanoi would conclude our visit to the NW mountains.
+The train ride to Hanoi would conclude our Sapa trek in the NW mountains of Vietnam.